casualcore/casual-caller/README.md

 }
 ```

-When tpcall is issued, instead of doing the tpcall a http request is dispatched.
+Using the example above, when a tpcall is issued to service `test-service`, instead of doing the tpcall a http request is dispatched to `http://test-host.test:9990/test-service`.
+If a tpcall is made to a service that does not match any route, tpcall is carried out as per usual.

 Return codes:
 * OK -> 200